tobiasbriones/ep-factura/README.md

 ### Some conventions

-I used the suffix "Model" in the domain layer for the Domain Model interfaces so that it may be seen or related to the " M" from the "MVC" pattern.
+I used the suffix "Model" in the domain layer for the Domain Model interfaces so that it may be seen or related to the "M" from the "MVC" pattern.
 In a real scenario never suffix or prefix interfaces like this because interfaces define types and that suffix is noise for the type name you are defining, you may suffix or prefix classes instead if required.
 I also used the "Model" suffix just to see a different fashion of the code on this occasion.